bsubercaseaux/PackingChromaticTacas/README.md

 ```

 This formula is included as an example in the `formulas` sub-folder.

 To add the ALOD clauses, it suffices to add `-a 1` to the Python3 command.

 To do symmetry breaking, it suffices to add `-S 1` to the Python3 command.

-So for example, by incorporating both, and checking the resulting file:
+For example, by incorporating both, and checking the resulting file:

 ```
 python3 direct.py -r 6 -k 11 -c 6 -a 1 -S 1 -o direct-6-11-6-S-A.cnf